welcome to the November 2022 edition of #fridaygeotrivia!

 Most countries are subdivided into states or provinces.

 Our question: name countries that have a special subregion just for their capital.
 As an obvious example: the capital of the United States is Washington DC, which is not part of any other state.

-To get full points you need to name the countries with emoji flags, the lake(s) and the #fridaygeotrivia hash tag.
+For full points you will - as always - need to include the emoji flag of the country and the #fridaygeotrivia hash tag in your answer.